© Stuart Warner Phelps

 “Crikey, I don‘t know what you mean,” I stammered.

 John gave a helpful glance to my empty glass;

-Giving a grown of despair I said, “Oh that… OK, I’ll have the same again.”
+Giving a groan of despair I said, “Oh that… yes OK, I’ll have the same again.”